 Booking photo for Shawn Andrews (Courtesy: Cache County Jail).

-According to a probable cause affidavit, police officers found Debra Andrews lying on the floor, just inside the front door of her North Logan apartment, on the afternoon of November 23.
+On the afternoon of Nov.
+23, 2019, police officers found Debra Andrews lying dead on the floor, just inside the front door of her North Logan apartment.
 A cellphone and set of dentures were near her head.
 An empty bottle of alcohol was on a coffee table nearby.

 Individuals arrested and charged in complaints are presumed innocent unless or until proven guilty beyond a reasonable doubt in court.